📞 24/7 free expert line: +90 216 888 15 46 — we're with you within seconds of an accident

 What is a claim file?

-A claim file is the package of evidence and forms your insurer uses to assess the damage, confirm fault, and decide payment.
+A claim file is the package of evidence and forms your insurer uses to assess the damage, evaluate liability, and decide payment.
 The stronger and more complete your file, the smoother the process.
-The single most valuable item in it is an official material-damage traffic accident detection report prepared by an SBM-registered insurance adjuster under Law 5684, article 22/17, because it already contains a professional fault assessment and a scene sketch.
+One valuable item in it is a material-damage traffic accident report prepared by an authorised registered insurance adjuster under Law 5684, article 22/17, because it can contain a technical opinion and scene sketch.

 Step 1: Gather your core documents